Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Consistency of the SML strategy

+As explained before, we expect the approximated log-likelihood ratio $f_k$ in \eqref{eq: approximate logit function f_k} to be positive when the class is $+1$ and negative otherwise.
+Equations \eqref{eq: expectation +1}--\eqref{eq: expectation -1} are computing the expected value for this ratio for each agent under both classes, $+1$ and $-1$.
+We can combine the averages across the agents and compute the \emph{network average} weighted by the Perron entries:

-where the argument $f$ represents the dependence of the network averages $\mu^{+}(\cdot)$ and $\mu^{-}(\cdot)$ on the collection of functions $\{f_k\}$, i.e., $\mu^{+}(f)=\mu^{+}(f_1,\dots,f_K)$.
-Similar notation will be used for other networked quantities in this paper.
-Based on the social learning rule \eqref{eq: sl learning rule} and its convergence property in \eqref{eq: asymptotic convergence}, the following sufficient conditions for consistent learning within the SML paradigm, given a particular training setup, are established in \cite{bordignon2021learning}:
+where the argument $f$ on the left-hand side refers to the dependence of the network averages $\mu^{+}(\cdot)$ and $\mu^{-}(\cdot)$ on the collection of functions $\{f_k\}$, i.e., $\mu^{+}(f)=\mu^{+}(f_1,\dots,f_K)$ and $\mu^{-}(f)=\mu^{-}(f_1,\dots,f_K)$.
+Similar notation will be used for other network quantities in this paper.
+Based on the social learning rule \eqref{eq: sl learning rule} and its convergence property in \eqref{eq: asymptotic convergence}, the following \emph{sufficient} condition for consistency is established in \cite{bordignon2023learning}:

 where